University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Transcriptome_Practical/Transcriptome_assembly.md

 ## Part 1, Setup and data preparation

-In this part, we will activate the conda environment and install tools/packages required in this project.
+In this part, we will create and activate the conda environment and install tools/packages required in this project.
 We will also create some folders to keep files (including input RNA-Seq raw reads, databases and output files) organised.

 ### 1.1 Create, activate `conda` environment and install required tools

-The first step is to install the `conda transcriptomics_analysis` environment, and we will install several essential tools/packages under this `conda` enviroment.
-You can learn more about `conda` environment from this [link]{https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html}.
-This `transcriptomics_analysis conda` environment has most of the tools that we are going to use pre-installed.
+The first step is to create and activate the `conda transcriptomics_analysis` environment, and we will install several essential tools/packages under this `conda` enviroment.
+You can learn more about `conda` environment from this [link](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 After you login to your VM and open the terminal you will see the prompt in the terminal window.
 This is the prompt in my VM.